Tuesday, 16 February 2016

 e) GGGM Lucy Rodwell (1772-1844)

 Lucy was baptised at Wortham on 28 Jun 1772. (see 20.2 above).
-Her brother Daniel married Elizabeth Rivett in 1784 when she was 12.
+Her brother Daniel married Elizabeth Rivett in 1784 when Lucy was 12.
 Twenty years later Lucy married the brother of her sister-in-law.
-Lucy and John Rivett nee Rodwell had at least six children; the last when she was 42 in 1814.
+Lucy Rivett nee Rodwell and John Rivett had at least six children; the last when she was 42 in 1814.
 Lucy Rivett nee Rodwell 71, died in Cambridge in 1844 (see burial record in 20.1 above).

 22.3 GGGGGM Letitia Nicholson (c1736-1782)